This Troutbitten article now features a companion video, which appears below.

 What if we get the weight right?
 What if we set the depth, factor in the distance, we have a good tuck cast and we’ve balance all of it together with the material resistance of the tippet and the flies themselves?
-What if we set everything up just right?
+What if we set everything up just right and allowed the flies to drop?
 What then is the X-factor?

 It’s the path of the fly across current seams.

 The number one thing I tell my guests while nymphing is to keep the flies in one current seam.
 It’s the primary principle of a dead drift.
 Drag is such an easy concept to see and understand with dry flies on the surface, but it’s much more difficult when we can’t see the flies in the mixed and multiple currents underneath.
 And yet, the best dead drifts are a result of just that — understanding the fly’s position and keeping it in one seam.

 Our flies also get deeper when they are kept in just one current seam.

 The attached line is really the source of the trouble.
 If the tippet is in a secondary seam, slower than the fly, it pulls that fly over toward it.
 The tippet and the fly fight against each other.
 But if the tippet and fly are in the same even flow, the fly sinks and gains depth with much less weight required.

-And this is not just a nymphing concept.
+This is not just a nymphing concept.
 Good streamer anglers also recognize the effect that multiple seams have on their fly.
-And by crossing current seams, the streamer doesn’t sink as easily.
+And by crossing current seams, the streamer does not sink as easily.